wp-plugins/wp-topbar/readme.txt

 Tested up to: 3.2.1
 Stable tag: 1.0

 Creates a topbar that will be shown at the top of your website.
 Customizable and easy to change the color, text, and link.
+Live preview!

 == Description ==

 Creates a topbar that will be shown at the top of your website.
 Customizable and easy to change the color, text, and link.
+Live preview to see your topbar from the Options page.

 Various options allow you to:
 <ol>